aws-amplify/amplify-js/docs/media/quick_start.md

 </div>
 <div id="react-native" class="tab-content" >

-If you have an existing React Native application you can skip this section, but note the we have a [linking requirement](#linking-native-libraries-for-react-native) that may apply to your app.
+If you have an existing React Native application, you can skip this section, but note that we have a [linking requirement](#linking-native-libraries-for-react-native) that may apply to your app.

 [Create React Native App (CRNA)](https://github.com/react-community/create-react-native-app) is a command line utility to Create React Native apps with no build configuration.
 Run following commands to install CRNA and create your app: